 Karl Marx (1844) used the term particularly in relation to ‘modern wage labourers’ who, via the mechanics of Capitalism, have little or no ownership of their own lives or the products they create.

-○ Upper Left – Individual Exterior: the development of the indvidual’s subjective consciousness – which can go from pre-cognitive sensory awareness through the development of cognition and motivation and can include the transpersonal (spirit)
+- Upper Left – Individual Exterior: the development of the individual’s subjective consciousness – which can go from pre-cognitive sensory awareness through the development of cognition and motivation and can include the transpersonal (spirit)

-○ Lower Right – Exterior Collective: considers the structures and systems in which people live and operate, from the family to theplanet – studied in Structural Functionalism
+- Lower Right – Exterior Collective: considers the structures and systems in which people live and operate, from the family to the planet – studied in Functionalism

-Recently Wilber (2006) has proposed that each Quadrant has an inside – the subjective experience of being in that Quadrant – and an outside – how the Quadrant appears objectively from outside the experience.
+In 2006 Wilber proposed that each Quadrant has an inside – the subjective experience of being in that Quadrant – and an outside – how the Quadrant appears objectively from outside the experience.
 In this he is very much reflecting the work of George Herbert Mead (1934) and his concept of I (the acting self)/me (the socially-perceived self).

 Allele: one of the two or more forms of a gene.At the same position on each set of paired chromosomes is a gene for a particular characteristic such as eye colour.
 These two variations of the same gene are termed ‘alleles’.